The Pen is Mightier than the Pill.

 If it makes you feel better not to call it fear, go ahead and choose a different word, caution, excitement, adrenaline, it makes no difference… the emotional foundation is the instinct to survive – Fear perfected and in its most primal form.

-Fear can be like a narcotic, no less intoxicating than Heroin, no less addictive than nicotine, no less enjoyable … but even harder to shake.
+It can be as intoxicating as Heroin, no less addictive than nicotine… and even harder to shake.

 I don’t believe for a moment that I’m the only one who occasionally yearns for that pre-mission rush, that 1000-MPH feeling that starts about day 2 of isolation and peaks with successful Exfil.